 Step 1.
 Map the Current State

-Marketri breaks down the Growth Marketing journey in four stages.
+Marketri breaks down the Profit Center Marketing journey in four stages.
 Companies that are in the demand generation phase will require completely different marketing talent than those at the traditional phase.
 The first step in acquiring the right marketing talent is to map the current state.
 Where is your company today?

 Step 2.
 Assess Your Budget